French Quarter Walking Tour (Self Guided), Charleston

 1) Charleston County Courthouse

-This Neoclassical building in Charleston was a likely model for Irish architect, James Hoban's most famous building, the U.S. White House, and both buildings are modeled after Leinster House, the current seat of the Irish Parliament in Dublin.
-George Washington liked the look of this place so much that he summoned the architect to Philadelphia, PA, in June 1792.
-The following month, Hoban was named the winner of the design competition for the presidential mansion in D.C.
+George Washington was so impressed with Hoban's previous work that he summoned the architect to Philadelphia in June 1792.
+The following month, Hoban was declared the winner of the design competition for the presidential mansion in D.C.

-An operational courthouse and museum wrapped into one, it makes for a nice short historical visit.
-The free self-guided tour is easy with tidbits of information given by the security guards.
-History echoes throughout, with original life-size paintings portraying patriots including President George Washington, Andrew Jackson and many other famous Americans.
+An operational courthouse and a museum wrapped into one, this building makes for a nice, albeit short, historical experience.
+The free self-guided tour is made easy with tidbits of information given by the security guards.

 Tip: